Visitors are safe and welcome at our museums. Please click here for details.

 The motel has offered accommodations to African Americans since at least 1946 and advertised from 1957 to 1967 in The Negro Travelers’ Green Book, an essential tool for Black travelers during the time of Jim Crow and segregation.
 In 1957, under owners Arthur and Hattie Copley, the Coronado became the second Colorado motel to be listed in the Green Book and remained one of only three Colorado motels listed in the guide through 1967.
 The facility was integrated, welcoming both whites and guests of color prior to the passage of the 1964 Civil Rights Act.

 The Coronado Lodge also reflects the commercial history of Pueblo, operating as a motel from ca. 1940-41 to the present and playing an important role in the local tourism and hospitality industry.
-The property further notable as an excellent example of a Pueblo Revival-style mid-century motel.
-The Pueblo Revival style produced an eye-catching appearance designed to appeal to travelers by evoking the history and romance of the Southwest.
+The motel is also an excellent example of Pueblo Revival-style mid-century motel architecture.
+The Pueblo Revival style produced an eye-catching appearance that appealed to travelers by evoking the history and romance of the Southwest.
 The style is particularly appropriate for Pueblo, which historically has had a large Hispano population with ties to New Mexico.
 The Coronado Lodge displays several distinguishing characteristics of the Pueblo Revival style including stepped massing, flat roofs with parapets, stuccoed adobe and concrete block walls, projecting vigas, portales with corbelled brackets, and flat-headed windows.